What is Operating Profit Margin?

 Limitations of Using the Operating Profit Margin Ratio

-As in any part of financial analysis, any number of interest requires additional research to understand the reasons behind the potential difference(s).
+As in any part of financial analysis, any number of interests requires additional research to understand the reasons behind the potential difference(s).
 Discrepancies in operating profit margin between peers can be attributed to a variety of factors.
 For instance, a company pursuing an outsourcing strategy may report a different profit margin than a company that produces in-house.

 In comparing companies, the method of depreciation may yield changes in operating profit margin.
-A company using a double declining balance depreciation method may report lower operating profit margins that increase over time even if no change in efficiency occurs.
-A company using a straight line depreciation method would see a constant margin unless some other factor changes as well.
+A company using a double-declining balance depreciation method may report lower operating profit margins that increase over time even if no change in efficiency occurs.
+A company using a straight-line depreciation method would see a constant margin unless some other factor changes as well.

 A general rule is to hold factors such as geography, company size, industry, and business model constant when using operating profit margin as a comparison analytic between peers.
 It is also useful to consider other profitability metrics alongside it such as Gross Profit Margin or Net Profit Margin, as well as other financial metrics such as leverage, efficiency, and market value ratios.